pagkly/Zed/Investopedia3/Understanding Linear Relationships.md

 There are three sets of necessary criteria an equation has to meet in order to qualify as a linear one: an equation expressing a linear relationship can't consist of more than two variables, all of the variables in an equation must be to the first power, and the equation must graph as a straight line.

-A commonly used linear relationship is a [correlation](https://www.investopedia.com/terms/c/correlation.asp), which describes how close to linear fashion one variable changes as related to changes in another variable.
+A commonly used linear relationship is a [[correlation]](https://www.investopedia.com/terms/c/correlation.asp), which describes how close to linear fashion one variable changes as related to changes in another variable.

-In [econometrics](https://www.investopedia.com/terms/e/econometrics.asp), [linear regression](https://www.investopedia.com/terms/r/regression.asp) is an often-used method of generating linear relationships to explain various phenomena.
+In [[econometrics]](https://www.investopedia.com/terms/e/econometrics.asp), [[linear regression]](https://www.investopedia.com/terms/r/regression.asp) is an often-used method of generating linear relationships to explain various phenomena.
 It is commonly used in extrapolating events from the past to make forecasts for the future.
 Not all relationships are linear, however.
 Some data describe relationships that are curved (such as polynomial relationships) while still other data cannot be parameterized.

 ## Linear Functions